 As the freelance economy started to take off, a crop of online tools emerged to help employers find freelancers (and vice versa) and manage them.
 The number of U.S. freelancers surpassed 55 million in 2016 and freelancers now make up 35% of the U.S. workforce.
 Businesses of all sizes are increasingly relying on freelancers for copywriting, photography, video production, graphic design, software development and more.
 These workers have a ton to offer in terms of affordability, flexibility, and efficiency, but they can also put a strain on employers that don’t have the right processes and systems in place.

-This new landscape of tens of millions of people with a distinct set of management and operational requirements can get overwhelming, which is why companies are increasingly relying on freelancer marketplaces and freelance management platforms to navigate it.
+This new landscape of tens of millions of people with a distinct set of management and operational requirements can get overwhelming, which is why companies are increasingly relying on freelancer marketplaces and freelance management systems (FMS) to navigate it.
 However, for anyone new-ish to the scene, the differences between these two types of services may seem confusing.
 Fortunately, we’re here to untangle it for you.

 A freelancer marketplace is an online platform where freelancers find employers and employers find freelancers.
 The challenge of the freelance economy is that it’s so fragmented.
 Freelancers are, by definition, individuals, and before freelance marketplaces, there was no centralized place to find them.
 Most relationships were built through word-of-mouth and referrals, through advertising, or through agencies, but none of these methods was ideal.
 Just because a freelancer worked well for one job doesn’t mean they will be appropriate for another and a random person responding to an ad requires vetting.